IFB-ElixirFr/sandboxbioscenarios/session03/steps/step01.md

 ### *cat*

-A first command to display file contents is `cat`:
+A first command to display the content of a file is `cat`:

 ```bash
 cat NC_009089.fasta